“Marseille of our Mediterranean”

 Sicilian immigrants around Taylor Street and their North Side compatriots around Sedgwick Street obtained life insurance (and not a little help with extortionists in both City Hall and the Black Hand) from the benevolent association Unione Siciliana, which was founded in 1895.
 Other such organizations provided banking services, funerals.
 Within a few years of their arrival in numbers during the World War I era, local Mexicans had founded chapters of mutual benefit societies known as mutualistas, which dispensed aid from a dues-supported fund to members who were hurt or out of work or needed to bury a loved one.
 The German version were the landsmanshaften or vereins; in the German Jewish community they functioned as social clubs, loan associations, sick-benefit and cemetery agencies all in one, according to Irving Cutler.

-Where their numbers made such things possible, ethnics frequented their own taverns, churches shops, schools, and social clubs.
-By 1915 there were at least 202 well-defined national parishes for 16 different groups in the Archdiocese of Chicago.
-Many also had their own politicians.
-Most of the great latter chiefs of the Democratic machine owed their start to their fellow ethnics; Anton Cermak was the boss of his Czech community in Lawndale.
+Where their numbers made such things commercially viable, ethnics frequented their own taverns, shops, private schools, and social clubs.
+Where their numbers made such things desirable, ethnics attended their own churches; by 1915 there were at least 202 well-defined national parishes for 16 different groups in the Archdiocese of Chicago.
+Many also had their own politicians; most of the great latter chiefs of the Democratic machine owed their start to their fellow ethnics; Anton Cermak was the boss of his Czech community in Lawndale.

 Unease in sharing public spaces with the dominant “whites”—mainly Protestant, mainly middle class, mainly assimilated if not native born—was general.
 White ethnics seldom ventured downtown, for example, a habit that presented opportunities, and not only for the pushcart and corner grocery- scale businessman.
 The German American W. A. Wieboldt built a storefront shop on North Avenue into a chain of department stores beginning in 1884; one of the secrets of his success was putting his stores in the neighborhoods rather than downtown, and staffing them with multilingual clerks who made ethnic shoppers feel comfortable.